-There is no greater achievement for VFX pioneers than recognition at the Academy Awards®.
-Here at Foundry, we're proud to have provided the VFX tools behind every single film nominated in the Best Visual Effects category for the eighth year running.
+There is no greater achievement for VFX pioneers than recognition at the Academy Awards®️.
+Here at Foundry, we're proud to have provided the VFX tools behind almost every film nominated in the Best Visual Effects category for over a decade.

 Christopher Nolan’s science fiction blockbuster Inception took audiences into a series of riveting dream worlds.
 With Double Negative's spectacular visuals that see Parisian architecture flipped upside down and a gravity-defying fist fight, the fast-paced thriller pushed the boundaries of physics, and with it the abilities of visual effects.

 In Tim Burton’s brilliantly bizarre fantasy film Alice in Wonderland, visual effects pioneers Sony Pictures Imageworks paved the way for the weird and wonderful.
 Using Nuke, artists were able to distort proportions, creating the Red Queen’s larger-than-life head, Alice’s ever-changing dimensions, and the Mad Hatter’s outsized eyes.

 Harry Potter and the Deathly Hallows - Part One

 Nominated for the Best Visual Effects Academy Award in 2010, Harry Potter and the Deathly Hallows Part One is one of the most celebrated films of the franchise for its visual effects work.
 While several companies contributed to the visual effects, boutique house Baseblack used Mari to perfect the texture of Dumbledore’s tomb.

 James Cameron’s first feature film since Titanic in 1997, Avatar raised the bar for visual effects forever.
 Taking almost 10 years to create, Cameron and the team at Weta Digital evolved the use of visual effects tools to create this epic.